GamingDerp/ArchiveBot/TOS.md

 1.1 Limited License: Subject to your compliance with these Terms, we grant you a limited, non-exclusive, non-transferable, and revocable license to use the Bot for its intended purpose on your Discord server(s).

 1.2 Restrictions: You may not, and you may not permit others to:
-- Modify, reverse engineer, decompile, or disassemble the Bot.
 - Use the Bot for any illegal or unauthorized purpose.
 - Violate the Discord Terms of Service or any other applicable terms.
 - Engage in any activity that may disrupt or interfere with the Bot's operation or the Discord platform.